Best Resume Format for Any Job: Examples & Templates

 See our guide on what should a resume look like for additional advice from career experts.

 A resume skills section should display at least five abilities or attributes relevant to the job.
-Employers want to see a mix of hard skills and soft skills, so include a mix of both types.
+Employers want to see a mix of hard and soft skills, so include a mix of both types.

-If you are applying for your first job, highlight your transferable skills, such as interpersonal skills and time management skills.
+If you are applying for your first job, highlight your transferable skills, such as interpersonal and time management skills.

 However, if you’ve had part-time jobs, volunteer work or internships that apply to the job you want, or taken a relevant class, note these experiences in your work history or education sections.